-Though Norway rats have small ears they have excellent sense of hearing, tasting, touch and smell and although their eyes are prominent, Norway Rats have a poor sense of sight and are colour blind.
+Even though the Norway rats have only small ears their hearing is fine tuned and highly accurate.
+Not so their sense of sight.
+Relying on their keen sense of smell and taste, their eyes perform poorly and they are colour blind.
 Rats are what is called `crepuscular’ creatures, which means they are active around sunset and sunrise, but not during the day or the middle of the night.
 Norway rats are known to be exceptional leapers, runners, and swimmers as well as being capable of climbing pipes, bricks and tree trunks.

 Contrary to its name, the Norway rat is originally from Eastern Asia but was readily spread by human movement over the last few centuries.
 It is especially adept at living with humans and tends to thrive in both urban and rural settings.